 Applicants whose EOIs are shortlisted will be invited to submit a full application.
-For the full application, you will be required to provide greater detail on all aspects of the proposal including the research plan, budget, mobility and capacity building element, and PPI plan.
-The full application will be reviewed by international academic reviewers AND PPI reviewers.
+For the full application, you will be required to provide greater detail on all aspects of the proposal including a revised PPI summary, research programme, research environment, mobility & capacity building element plan, training and career development plan, and references letters.
+You will also be required to respond to feedback provided at the EOI stage by the scientific and PPI reviewers.

+The top applicants from the Full Application stage will be invited to attend a virtual interview in July 2021.
 The final funding decision will be co-decided by academic experts and PPI reviewers.